-There is a reduced membership fee of £10 for students and this entitles the member to attend the meetings held twice a year.
+There is a reduced membership fee of £10 for students.
+Membership runs from January to December.

 Information for veterinary students